Codecademy/docs/content/docs-community/concepts/entries/entries.md

 ---
-Title: 'Entries'
+Title: "Entries"
-Description: 'Entries are single Markdown files with content and examples that describe a topic, concept, or term.'
+Description: "Entries are single Markdown files with content and examples that describe a topic, concept, or term."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
 Tags:
-  - 'Documentation'
+  - "Documentation"
-  - 'Git'
+  - "Git"
-  - 'GitHub'
+  - "GitHub"
 CatalogContent:
-  - 'introduction-to-open-source'
+  - "introduction-to-open-source"
-  - 'paths/code-foundations'
+  - "paths/code-foundations"
 ---

 In Codecademy Docs, **entries** are single [Markdown](https://www.codecademy.com/resources/docs/markdown) files with content and examples that describe a topic, concept, or term.